n8upham/n8upham.github.io/_posts/2021-9-23-New-pub-in-The-Lancet.markdown

-Glad to share that <a class="entity-mention" href="https://twitter.com/ReederLab">@ReederLab</a> &amp; I are leading a new NIH R21 project to liberate mammal-to-virus data from publications -- and then annotate them w/ supporting evidence to strengthen spillover risk models<br />
+Glad to share that I'm <a class="entity-mention" href="https://twitter.com/ReederLab">@ReederLab</a> &amp; I are leading a new NIH R21 project to liberate mammal-to-virus data from publications -- and then annotate them w/ supporting evidence to strengthen spillover risk models<br />
 <br />
 Our approach is newly outlined in <a class="entity-mention" href="https://twitter.com/TheLancetPlanet">@TheLancetPlanet</a>